 - a) The door is a fire door that is fitted with appropriate smoke seals, or if: - b) It is constructed with solid core leaves.
-Solid timber core leaves, when used, shall have a leaf thickness of no less than 35 mm, and e) Any vision panel cut-outs are no less than 150 mm from the leaf edges, and

-- c) It is provided with smoke seals as required by this Acceptable Solution.
-Smoke seals shall be in continuous contact with the mating element, and located so as to minimise interruption by hardware, and - d) The frames are constructed of timber, and the jambs are no less than 30 mm thick, and
+Solid timber core leaves, when used, shall have a leaf thickness of no less than 35 mm, and - c) It is provided with smoke seals as required by this Acceptable Solution.
+Smoke seals shall be in continuous contact with the mating element, and located so as to minimise interruption by hardware, and